jenksed/wps/README.md

 ### Silence for URL

-Use `?wps_disable` query argument in the URL to temporarily disable whoops.
+Use `?wompwomp_disable` query argument in the URL to temporarily disable whoops.

 ### Silence for path